 Tuesday, 5/22/07

 Our day began with a hearty breakfast at the Bright Angel Lodge, followed by a guided tour of the Western Rim of the Grand Canyon with a final destination at Hermit's Rest.
 This is an old lodge that was used long ago for stops on guided wagon train tours.
 Now, it's prime real estate for selling hot chocolate and ugly tee-shirts.
 I think our tour guide was a little messed up in the head because he kept recommending that we buy the book "Death in the Canyon."
-Fortunately, we came away from the tour alive, and the views were absolutely amazing.
+Fortunately, we came away from

 We were hoping to go for a short hike after the tour, but due to rain (and a weird hail storm!), we passed up the hike in lieu of a talk from a park ranger.
 I think the ranger might have been drunk because he kept slurring his words.
 The stories were still pretty cool and told us (again) about some famous deaths in the Canyon.
 (I started to notice a weird pattern at this point...)